apache/apisix/CODE_STYLE.md

-# Code Style of OpenResty
+# OpenResty Lua Coding Style Guide

 ## indentation
 Use 4 spaces as an indent in OpenResty, although Lua does not have such a grammar requirement.